COVID-19 lessons from Humana's work to improve employee well-being

 Kathy Driscoll, R.N., vice president and chief nursing officer, told FierceHealthcare those metrics have never been higher among the insurer’s clinical workforce than they are right now.
 The company’s front-line healthcare workers feel purposeful in their work to address the pandemic, she said.

-“We’ve really seen the sense of purpose and the sense of working for an organization that you feel very connected to and proud of...increase consistently over last several years with the clinical population,” Driscoll said.
+“We’ve really seen the sense of purpose and the sense of working for an organization that you feel very connected to and proud of … increase consistently over last several years with the clinical population,” Driscoll said.

 RELATED: Humana sees promising results in 5-year study of Go365 wellness program

-However, there’s still work to be done, and the pandemic is highlighting some of those challenges further, Slate said.
+However, there’s still work to be done, and the pandemic is highlighting some of those challenges further, State said.
 Financial security will be a major hurdle moving forward, for example, he said.

-Humana has focused heavily on mental and emotional well-being, and adapting that approach to the uncertainties of the pandemic will pose another significant challenge, Slate said.
+Humana has focused heavily on mental and emotional well-being, and adapting that approach to the uncertainties of the pandemic will pose another significant challenge, State said.

-“For the weeks and months to come as we think about states reopening and a gradual, thoughtful, safe reentry into the workplace, ‘How do you bring psychological safety and security into that experience?’” he said.
+“For the weeks and months to come as we think about states reopening and a gradual, thoughtful, safe reentry into the workplace, how do you bring psychological safety and security into that experience?” he said.

 Driscoll said that’s why it’s important for leaders to maintain an open dialogue with workers to stay abreast of what they need most in a situation like the pandemic that evolves by the moment.